 Supporting children with SEND is everyone’s responsibility, but schools have a detailed process to follow if one of their pupils has needs that need supporting to make sure the child gets all the help they require.

-- identify and assess if a child has SEND
+- identify and assess if a child or young person has SEND

 - put in place additional support